jrepp/cxmeta/README.md

 Additional meta-data rules at the end of the pipeline allow for rST authoring to make it simple for the source code author to export their types into simple and attractive documentation.

+# Contributing

+Pull requests welcome!

+Make sure you run lint (./run_lint.sh)

+    vim, set makeprg=./run_link.sh, :make

+    Or figure out how to integrate in your IDE such as PyCharm!

+Make sure you pass existing tests

+    tox

+Add tests for new functionality

+# Additional Info

 Additional Reading:

 * [Commonalities between rST and Markdown](https://gist.github.com/dupuy/1855764)
 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)